rianoc/MQTT_blog/README.md

 This example shows the importance of designing an IoT system for flexibility.
 When dealing with many vendors and specifications the number of possible configurations is huge.

 To address this in our design we change our table to move all optional parameters to an `opts` column which stores the values in dictionaries.
+Other databases might limit datatypes within cells but in kdb+ we can insert any possible data structure available to the language.

 ```q
 sensors:([] name:`temperature`humidity`light`pressure;